An Insolvent Decedent’s Estate

 - Deal with the Creditors Personally.
 This is the compromise solution.
 For example, you could notify the creditors of the Decedent’s death and use what assets he/she left to pay them, possibly paying them with some of your own funds.
 Here, the “problems” are:

 - Are you certain that you know of all of the creditors and the validity and amount of their respective claims?

-- How are you going to allocate the Descendant’s assets among them so that each is convinced that it is receiving its fair share?
+- How are you going to allocate the Decedent’s assets among them so that each is convinced that it is receiving its fair share?

-- How will you deal with the situation if, after you have allocated the Descendant’s assets among the known creditors, some further creditor appears and wants to get paid, and you have already paid what assets the Descendant left?
+- How will you deal with the situation if, after you have allocated the Decedent’s assets among the known creditors, some further creditor appears and wants to get paid, and you have already paid what assets the Decedent left?

 For a variety of reason, this alternative is not recommended.
 Despite all your good intentions and efforts, you could find yourself in a worse situation than when you began.